 Dollywood opens Saturday—Friday for Season Passholders! —so, this will be the last off-season-work update.
 As I walked around the park to snap some pictures for you to see the progress, I was reminded how synonymous Dollywood’s opening is with spring.
 I mean, we kind of kickstart the calendar: Dollywood opens March 13, and then it’s time to spring forward March 14, with the first day of spring on March 20.
+That’s one more thing to add to your list of things to do this spring!
 From the blue skies, smell of mulch and the feeling of the warm sun on my skin, let me share with you the spring signs that also mean Dollywood is about to drop the rope on a new season.

 Spring is a season characterized by the budding of trees and flowers.
 Well, then, there’s plenty of evidence of spring at Dollywood!

 And, there’s additional prep for the flowers to come (a la Flower & Food Festival).
 You may notice infrastructure for Umbrella Sky and spots where Mosiaculture features will live, but you’ll have to wait a few more weeks before this festival begins (April 23)!